BSN - Early Admission

 Students who do not earn admission directly into the College of Nursing would enroll at the University of Iowa with a major of Nursing Interest and be part of the Competitive Admission process after their second year of enrollment.
 Competitive Admission students should anticipate a plan of study that will take 4.5 years.

 To be considered for Early Admission (Early Decision or Direct Admission), students must meet minimum GPA, ACT/SAT and course requirements (listed below), and submit responses to essay questions that are provided to the student through a supplemental application.
-The supplemental application will be emailed to all qualifying students shortly after being admitted to the University of Iowa as Nursing Interest student.
+Qualified students will see the link to the Supplemental Application on their Admission Profile within MyUI.
+The link should appear 24-48 hours after being admitted to the University of Iowa.
 Admission is competitive, thus, meeting the minimum requirements does not guarantee admission.
 All Early Admission applicant’s files go to a faculty review.

 - Minimum 3.8 or higher cumulative GPA (can be weighted or unweighted)